alexx855/axie-discord-bot/readme.md

 # Axie Infinity Discord Bot

-This bot automatically buy Axies from the marketplace based on the given criteria, it uses your private key to sign the transaction, so you will need to run it on your own machine or a server that you control, never share your private key with anyone.
+This bot can buy Axies from the marketplace based on the given criteria, it uses your private key to sign the transaction, so you will need to run it on your own machine or a server that you control, never share your private key with anyone.

 ## This bot is meant to be self hosted